awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-nodejs-configuration.md

 ## Logging<a name="xray-sdk-nodejs-configuration-logging"></a>

+ To log output from the SDK, call `AWSXRay.setLogger(logger)`, where `logger` is an object that provides standard logging methods \(`warn`, `info`, etc\.\)\.

 By default the SDK will log error messages to the console using the standard methods on the console object\.
-The log level of the built-in logger can be set by using either the `AWS_XRAY_DEBUG_MODE` or `AWS_XRAY_LOG_LEVEL` environment variables\.
-For a list of valid log level values, view the details in the [Environment variables](#xray-sdk-nodejs-configuration-envvars) section\.
+The log level of the built\-in logger can be set by using either the `AWS_XRAY_DEBUG_MODE` or `AWS_XRAY_LOG_LEVEL` environment variables\.
+For a list of valid log level values, see [Environment variables](#xray-sdk-nodejs-configuration-envvars)\.

-If you wish to provide a different format or destination for the logs then you can provide the SDK with your own implementation of the logger interface as shown below.
-Any object that implements this interface can be used.
-This means that many logging libraries, e.g. Winston, could be used and passed to the SDK directly.
+If you wish to provide a different format or destination for the logs then you can provide the SDK with your own implementation of the logger interface as shown below\.
+Any object that implements this interface can be used\.
+This means that many logging libraries, e\.g\.
+Winston, could be used and passed to the SDK directly\.

 **Example app\.js \- logging**